Complice is a productivity app, and it's also a productivity philosophy/paradigm.

 Future implementations of Complice may also have a system for brainstorming potential future tasks, or breaking down big things into small tasks, but without the assumption that all of those necessarily will be completed eventually.
 Instead, the brainstormed list would act as inspiration for choosing one’s daily intentions, and tasks from it that are ignored would gradually be slid into a backlog, automating the process whereby the user makes a new list when the old stuff becomes stale.

 Since most people have at least a couple goals where there is some sense of “things I might do in the future,” they end up using other systems to keep track of those.
-Perhaps these users will use those apps totally effectively, but importantly... with a list+Complice combo, even if the list goes stale, Complice will still be there, asking you what’s most important to do today.
-That might be some object-level things that are obvious, or it might be the task “purge my old task list” or even “switch from using workflowy to track future tasks to todoist”
+Perhaps these users will use those apps totally effectively, but importantly... with an organizer+Complice combo, even if the organizer goes stale, Complice will still be there, asking you what’s most important to do today.
+That might be some object-level things that are obvious, or it might be the task “purge my old task list” or even “switch from using workflowy to track future tasks to todoist”.